What are the benefits of Facebook for business? Should you use a Facebook business page for marketing?

-Some "experts" are even claiming there's no longer a reason to even have a Facebook business page.
+Some "experts" are even saying to forget about having a Facebook business page entirely…

 I completely disagree!

-Top 10 Benefits of a Facebook Business Page
+- Top 19 Benefits of Facebook for businesses

 Need I say more?